 Nobel: The Enigmatic Alfred

-Original title: Nobel: Den gåtfulle Alfred, hans värld och hans priser
+Original Title: Nobel: Den gåtfulle Alfred, hans värld och hans priser

 Author: Ingrid Carlberg

-Original publisher: Norstedts
+Original Publisher: Norstedts

 Genre: Non Fiction